brillout/wildcard-api/readme.md

 const getLoggedUser = require('./path/to/your/auth/code');
 const db = require('./path/to/your/db/code');

-// The following endpoint showcases how to implement permissions with Wildcard.
-// The endpoint only allows the author of a todo-item to modify it.
+// The following endpoint allows a to-do item's text to be modified only by its author.

 endpoints.updateTodoText = async function(todoId, newText) {
   const user = getLoggedUser(this.headers);
-  if( !user ){
-    // The user is not logged-in.
+  // The user is not logged-in — we abort. if( !user ) return;
-    // We abort.
-    return;
-  }

   const todo = await db.getTodo(todoId);

-  if( !todo ){
-    // `todoId` didn't match any todo.
-    // We abort.
-    return;
-  }

-  if( todo.authorId !== user.id ){
+  // There is no to-do item in the database with the ID `todoId` — we abort. if( !todo ) return;

-    // The user is not the author of the to-do item.
+  // The user is not the author of the to-do item — we abort. if( todo.authorId !== user.id ) return;
-    // We abort.
-    return;
-  }

-  // The user is logged-in and is the author of the todo.
-  // We proceed: we commit the new to-do text. await db.updateTodoText(todoId, newText);
+  // The user is logged-in and is the author of the todo — we proceed. await db.updateTodoText(todoId, newText);
 };
 ~~~